Executive functioning (EF) skills are your "get it done" skills- they help you complete everyday tasks!

 Being open-minded

-Testing out new approaches
+Testing out new approaches, experimenting

 Going with the flow when things do not go as planned